-There are several coordinator positions that need to be filled at the beginning of each year.
+There are several volunteer coordinator positions that need to be filled at the beginning of each year.
 Written descriptions can be found in the Learning Community & Governance Structure section of this handbook.
-In addition, there are the following assigned roles to be filled: Friday tea treat/cleaning calendar creator, cup washer, towel washer, head lice coordinator, carpooling coordinator, scholastic books coordinator, garbage and recycling manager, and supply coordinator (purchase cleaning supplies and toiletries).
-Please speak to the parent liaison if you would like to volunteer for one of these.
+In addition, there are the following assigned roles to be filled: Cup washer, towel washer, head lice coordinator, carpooling coordinator, waste and recycling manager, and supply coordinator (monitors stocks of cleaning supplies and toiletries).
+A comprehensive list with descriptions and current assignments is available on the Caspar Creek website.
+Please speak to a teacher, the Site Coordinator or a board member if you would like to volunteer for one of these.